 The multi is also suitably formulated without iron, as iron needs decline after menopause due to the loss of menstrual cycles.
 It’s also devoid of calcium and magnesium, as MegaFood details those minerals are recommended to be taken at least two hours apart from a daily multivitamin.

 The nutrients are also derived from whole food sources, including carrots, oranges, and green tea leaf extract.
-It’s important to note that while the multi is tested for 125+ herbicides and pesticides, there’s no indication of it being third-party tested for purity.
+It’s important to note that while the multi is tested for 125+ herbicides and pesticides, there’s no indication of it being third-party tested for purity, so we only give the formulation 4 out of 5 stars.

-Sheila Konen, GGR senior editor Nicole Davis’s mom, tried these and was impressed that they didn’t upset her stomach, even when taken at different times of day and on an empty stomach.
+Sheila Konen, GGR Head of Content Nicole Davis’s mom, tried these and was impressed that they didn’t upset her stomach, even when taken at different times of day and on an empty stomach.
+She gave them 5 out of 5 for the side effects, saying, “I’ve taken these at different times of the day and on an empty stomach with no unfavorable side effects, which is saying something because I have a sensitive stomach.”

 Pros